melaniemkwon/melaniemkwon.github.io/_posts/2017-09-25-haskell-luhn.md

 You'll notice that many of these functions are expressed without parameters, or in
 "point-free" style.
 Does that mean these functions don't expect parameters?
-No. Parameters are still expected but due to <em>currying</em> we can get rid of writing the parameter on both sides.
+No. Parameters are still expected but due to [<em>currying</em>](http://learnyouahaskell.com/higher-order-functions#curried-functions) we can get rid of writing the parameter on both sides.

 Thanks to currying, we can use point-free style to write more concise code and take simple functions and [use composition to glue them to form more complex functions](http://learnyouahaskell.com/higher-order-functions#composition).

-So, for instance take look at this `checkSum` function:
+So, for instance let's take look at this `checkSum` function:
 {% highlight haskell %}

 checkSum :: Int -> Int